nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_encounters.md

 | ENC | Encounters | Yes | Yes | Yes | Yes |

-### Clinical Narrative ###
+### Clinical narrative ###

-An Encounter is an interaction between a patient and a Health Care Professional (HCP) that is recorded on the patient record.
+An encounter is an interaction between a patient and a health care professional (HCP) that is recorded on the patient record.
 This can include:

-- Planned Encounters - such as pre-arranged Appointments with a GP.
+- Planned encounters - such as pre-arranged Appointments with a GP
-- Unplanned Encounters - such as at an out of hours clinic and those unrecorded through appointment module(s).
+- Unplanned encounters - such as at an out of hours clinic and those unrecorded through appointment module(s)
-- Direct Encounters - such as a face-to-face session with a GP.
+- Direct encounters - such as a face-to-face session with a GP
-- Indirect Encounters - such as a GP reviewing and updating a patient record on receipt of some test results.
+- Indirect encounters - such as a GP reviewing and updating a patient record on receipt of some test results

 ### Purpose ###

-The purpose of supplying encounters within GP Connect is to allow a clinician to view a history of a patient’s interactions with a clinician or a HCP.
+The purpose of supplying encounters within GP Connect is to allow a clinician to view a history of a patient’s interactions with a clinician or an HCP.

-The list of encounters is based on a consumer supplied date range and is ordered by date descending (i.e. most recent date/time first).
+The list of encounters is based on a consumer-supplied date range and is ordered by date descending (that is, most recent date/time first).

-Data will include the date, the Practitioner (and Role) and Organisation (and code), then a block of free text which will include any free text narrative recorded during the consultation and some basic details of related activities will also be shown (e.g. meds prescribed, procedures performed, diagnosis recorded, examinations, history recorded, care plans created, allergies or sensitivities recorded, etc.).
+Data will include the date, the practitioner (and role) and organisation (and code), then a block of free text which will include any free text narrative recorded during the consultation and some basic details of related activities will also be shown (for example - meds prescribed, procedures performed, diagnosis recorded, examinations, history recorded, care plans created, allergies or sensitivities recorded).

-### Sections and Subsections ###
+### Sections and subsections ###

-There is only a single main section for Encounters with no subsections.
+There is a single main section for encounters with no subsections.

-### Date Filter ###
+### Date filter ###

-A date filter is applicable for the Encounters section.
+A date filter is applicable for the encounters section.

-### Section Banner Content Message ###
+### Section banner content message ###

-Providers message describing at a summary level how they have populated this section.
+Provider's message describing at a summary level how they have populated this section.

 <div class="panel-group" id="accordion">
                     <div class="panel panel-default">